AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 ### Clustered Index

+The key in an index is the thing that queries search for, but the value can be one of two things:
+1. it could be the actual row (document, vertex) in question
+2. or it could be a reference to the row stored elsewhere.
+    - In the latter case, the place where rows are stored is known as a heap file
+    - and it stores data in no particular order (it may be append-only, or it may keep track of deleted rows in order to overwrite them with new data later).
+    - The heap file approach is common because it avoids duplicating data when multiple secondary indexes are present:
+    - each index just references a location in the heap file, and the actual data is kept in one place.

 In some situations, the extra hop from the index to the heap file is too much of a performance penalty for reads, so it can be desirable to store the indexed row directly within an index.
 This is known as a _clustered index_.
  - For example, in MySQL’s InnoDB storage engine, the primary key of a table is always a clustered index, and secondary indexes refer to the primary key (rather than a heap file location)
  - In SQL Server, you can specify one clustered index per table